brookluers/brookluers.github.io/teaching/stats306f17/lab12/lab12sol.md

       .$varname %>% unique
     ```

-12. From `incomedata`, select the columns `year`, `Geo.display-label`, and the two columns representing the median household income and the proportion of households making more than $200,000.
+12. From `incomedata`, select the columns `year`, `GEO.display-label`, and the two columns representing the median household income and the proportion of households making more than $200,000.
 Rename the columns as indicated below.
     Make sure your `year` variable is either an `integer` or `double`.
 Store this data frame in an object called `incomedata_small`.